Freeport-McMorRan Mining Contamination Class Action

 As owners of the company which operated the Blackwell Zinc Smelter, Freeport-McMoRan and Phelps Dodge are liable for contamination related to smelting activities.
 This lawsuit demanded that the defendants comprehensively remediate all contaminated property and reimburse residents for damage to property values.
 The legal action also asks defendants to provide for a medical-monitoring program open to all Blackwell residents.

-With NPR’s leadership, the proposed class action was certified after extensive briefing.
+With NP’s leadership, the proposed class action was certified after extensive briefing.
 Not long thereafter, the case settled and provided benefits to the class totaling over $118 million, including both monetary payments and remediation services.